murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Witchcairn - a Cairn Hack.md

 ##### Exposed
 You are **Exposed** if you are encumbered (carrying more items than you have slots for) or otherwise unable to actively defend yourself.
 While you are Exposed, your Guard is treated as 0 and you can't recover it when resting.

+##### Feat Fatigue
+In combat, you can perform special maneuvers called Feats that can demand a lot of your energy.
+If you suffer **Feat Fatigue**, you've overtaxed yourself and can't perform any more Feats.
+You lose Feat Fatigue after a short rest.

 ##### Deprived
 You're **Deprived** if you haven't had sufficient food, drink, or rest for 24 hours.
 When you're Deprived, you can't recover your Guard in a short rest, nor can you recover any Quality Loss.